 For information about specific collections and archives, including their availability and how to access them, please consult the tabs below.

-The British Psychological Society's administrative archives contain minutes, correspondence, reports, and working papers covering a full range of activities of the Society and its member networks since its foundation.
+Our administrative archives contain minutes, correspondence, reports, and working papers covering a full range of activities of the society and its member networks since its foundation.

 In addition the History of Psychology Centre holds numerous working papers from various eminent psychologists and psychological organisations, including:

 - Leslie Hearnshaw (1907-1991)